Deterministic Interface Discovery Schema (DIDS)

 - Specification: JSON Schema Draft 2020-12

-- Organization: By programming language → library → features
+- Organization: By programming language → library → capability → operation

 Source of Truth